 That means:

-Good content builds confidence.
-And confidence leads to clicks.
+Good content builds confidence, which leads to better engagement from prospects.

 Your website content does not have to be clever.
-It just needs to be clear.
-It needs to sound like you.
-And it needs to help the user feel comfortable enough to take the next step.
+It just needs to be clear and really needs to sound like you.
+Furthermore, it needs to help the user feel comfortable enough to take the next step.

 Design might get the credit, but content does the hard work.
-It guides, it reassures, and it converts.
+It guides, reassures, and (hopefully!) converts.